 We all have our fair share of negative experiences in our past.
-Maybe you had a bad upbringing, you were bullied in school or maybe you got let down really bad by a girlfriend in high school.
+Maybe you had a bad upbringing, you were bullied in school or maybe you got let down really badly by a girlfriend in high school.

-You’ve also most likely had negative influences, ranging from your parents to your teachers and even some of your peers, who haven’t always built you up with confidence; instead tearing you down with criticism and subtle put-downs from time to time..
+You’ve also most likely had negative influences, ranging from your parents to your teachers and even some of your peers, who haven’t always built you up with confidence; instead of tearing you down with criticism and subtle put-downs from time to time..

-Well it’s time to move past all that and focus on the fact that you’re awesome.
+Well, it’s time to move past all that and focus on the fact that you’re awesome.